-The League of Women Voters of Lawrence-Douglas County (LWVL-DC) has selected Dr. Alan Cowles, MD., Ph.D to receive the 2017 Helen Fluker Open and Accessible Government Award.
+The League of Women Voters of Lawrence-Douglas County (LWVL-DC) selected Dr. Alan Cowles, MD., Ph.D to receive the 2017 Helen Fluker Open and Accessible Government Award.
 The Fluker Award honors a Douglas County resident who shows leadership in promoting citizen participation to government.
-Dr. Cowles is being recognized for his community leadership in promoting transparent, open government.
+Dr. Cowles was recognized for his community leadership in promoting transparent, open government.
 The award was presented at the annual Helen Fluker Award Luncheon held on March 18, 2017.

 Press release for 2017 Helen Fluker Award.